Animation Trainee Finder 2023-24

 What experience do I need to have to apply?

 You need to be able to demonstrate that you have experience of animation, which your showreel or portfolio should evidence.
-We will be judging applications based on the skills you demonstrate in animating, storyboard art, rigging and production coordination, whether it be in 2D, 3D or stop motion.
-We will also consider the experience you have had to date, which can include personal projects or paid productions and not necessarily paid work experience.
+We will be judging applications based on the skills you demonstrate in your chosen department(s), whether it be within 2D, 3D or stop motion.
+We will also consider the experience you have had to date, which can include personal projects and not necessarily paid work experience.

 Do I need to have a formal qualification to apply?

 You do not need to have a formal qualification, such as a degree in animation, to apply to the programme.
 If you are still in full-time education, you are not eligible to apply.

 Do I need to supply a showreel or portfolio and two letters of recommendation?

 You do need to supply both a link to a showreel or portfolio and two letters of recommendation to be considered for the scheme.